guillaumefielddata/guillaumefielddata/README.md

-- 👋 Hi, I’m @guillaumefielddata
+- 👋 Hi, I’m @guillaumefielddata, this is not the droid you're looking for.
 - 👀 I’m interested in Software development, AI, Astronomy, Astrophysics, History 💞️ & Prehistory
 - 🌱 I’m currently learning German
 - 📫 How to reach me Guillaume-Martin.Ratte@fielddata.io